Despite hiring slowing somewhat in September, the economy continued to add hundreds of thousands of jobs last month — for the 21st month in a row.

 Recruiters can use Boolean search to rapidly sift through profiles and user groups to find candidates to contact.

 If you need the flexibility to scale your team up and down, engaging a freelancer from a platform like Toptal or Upwork might suit your needs.
 Advantages include reduced legal complexity and lower upfront costs, though hourly rates can be high for freelancers.

 Industry conferences and events attended by the people you’d like to hire can be great places to network and source candidates.
 Better yet, by going offline, you don’t have to compete with every employer on the globe — and candidates will be more likely to reply to your messages if they’ve met you in person.

 It can also be worth being creative and targeting the online spaces where your potential candidates hang out.

 For example, you might consider hosting a competition on Kaggle, an open-source data and ML community, or TopCoder, a coding crowdsourcing site.

 You can find techies in their natural habitat on sites like GitHub, far and away the most popular place for maintaining code, and Stack Overflow, another popular gathering spot for discussing all things tech.

 85% of jobs are filled through networking, and recommendations by your colleagues or contacts can be pure gold.
-Top passive candidates often know other top talent in the field, and referrals help forge strong, immediate connections between potential employee and employer.
+Top passive candidates often know other top talents in the field, and referrals help forge strong, immediate connections between potential employees and employers.

 To get the best and largest volume of recommendations (up to 10 times your current network), consider involving regular tech employees in your interview process.
 You can also show appreciation for employee referrals by offering incentives through a rewards program.